The 20 Best Homozygous Familial Hypercholesterolemia (HoFH) Doctors Near Me in District of Columbia, US

 English

-Ron Waksman is an Internal Medicine provider in Washington, Washington, D.c..
+Ron Waksman is an Internal Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Waksman is rated as an Experienced provider by MediFind in the treatment of Homozygous Familial Hypercholesterolemia (HoFH).
-His top areas of expertise are Aortic Valve Stenosis, Coronary Heart Disease, Heart Attack, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Aortic Valve Stenosis, Coronary Heart Disease, Heart Attack, Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.

 Advanced in Homozygous Familial Hypercholesterolemia (HoFH)